 Spend Time Wisely

 Time is the "coin of your life" so spend it wisely.
 As leaders, we have many choices.
 Some of those choices are time well spent and others are not.
 The key to success lies in understanding how to divide time so that no one area is in deficit and no one area is all-encompassing.
 Balance, not completion is the sign of time well spent and until we learn to manage our time more effectively we will never have enough.
 You have choices.
 Personal and professional time will always be in high demand.
 Learn to use it well and the outcomes will always be better.
 Keep a log of how you spend your major blocks of time.
-Compare that log to priorities that you set for yourself on how you want to spend your time.
+Compare that log to the priorities that you set for yourself on how you want to spend your time.
 Positive change occurs only after real behavior modification.

 Network Network Network

 If I had just 10 percent of my time available to do just one thing it would be to network.
 Connecting with people is by far one of the most important responsibilities and one of the most beneficial activities for everyone at every level.
-For every one person you connect with there are five more waiting in the wings.
+For every person you connect with there are five more waiting in the wings.
 Products are sold through network marketing and friends are made.
 It's big business.
 Speak to people and don't be afraid to ask them who they can introduce you to.
-LinkedIn is the perfect example of the importance of "linking" with others in your industry to learn more and to expand your relationships.
+LinkedIn is the perfect example of the importance of "linking" with others in your industry to learn more and expand your relationships.
 Be aware of what you don't know in business.
-Ask more questions spend your time wisely and use the power of networking to market yourself and your enterprise.
+Ask more questions, spend your time wisely, and use the power of networking to market yourself and your enterprise.